John French, 1st Earl of Ypres: Personal life and family

 French married Eleanora Selby-Lowndes in 1880.
 His first son John Richard Lowndes was born in Northumberland in 1881.
 A daughter was accidentally suffocated by her nurse in 1882.
 His second son Gerald was born in December 1883.
 Neither Eleanore, nor his daughter Essex (born late 1886, died 1979), were ever aware of his first marriage.
-French gave away his niece Georgina Whiteway (daughter of his sister Caroline) in 1903 when she married Fitzgerald Watt, French's stockbroker.
-Watt became, in uniform, his ADC as Inspector-General, then Private Secretary when CIGS, then trusted aide in the First World War.
 As Inspector-General in the Edwardian period French appears to have been largely separated from his wife, but she appears to have still loved him.
 In 1905, French purchased 20 Park Mansions from Watt as a base in London.
 He met George Moore, a wealthy American, in about 1909 and in 1910 they took a large house together at 94 Lancaster Gate as a base for partying and womanising.
 Eleanore did not accompany him to Ireland (officially, as it was too dangerous).

 From 1922, French re-established relations with his son Gerald, who began writing to defend his father's reputation in the 1930s, and his last publication was The French-Kitchener Dispute: A Last Word in 1960.
 Gerald French died in 1970.

-Affair

 Beginning in January 1915 French had an affair with Mrs Winifred Bennett, the wife of a British diplomat.
 French wrote to her almost daily, sometimes signing himself "Peter Pan" and on the eve of Neuve Chapelle he wrote to her, "Tomorrow I shall go forward with my war cry of 'Winifred.
 She was tall and elegant, and the disparity in their heights caused great amusement.

-Siblings

 French had six sisters.
 One sister, Katherine Harley, by then a widow, led a group of British nurses on the Salonika front and was killed by shellfire at Monastir in March 1917.
-Another sister was the suffragette, anti-war campaigner and Irish nationalist Sinn Féin member Charlotte Despard, a Catholic convert.
-Mrs. Despard was not welcome to discuss controversial British army actions in India and Ireland with her brother.
+Another sister was the suffragette, anti-war campaigner and Irish nationalist Sinn Féin member Charlotte Despard.